phonzie07/configs/README.md

-# configurations/properties for TrueMoney Microservices Framework.
+# configurations/properties for Generic Framework.